fluencelabs/docs/docs/build-mvm/overview/fluence_functions.md

-# Fluence Lambda
+# Fluence Functions

-Fluence Lambda is a decentralized serverless solution deeply rooted in the decentralized physical infrastructure [(DePin)](https://www.bitstamp.net/learn/web3/what-are-decentralized-physical-infrastructure-networks-depin/) paradigm.
+Fluence Functions is a decentralized serverless solution deeply rooted in the decentralized physical infrastructure [(DePin)](https://www.bitstamp.net/learn/web3/what-are-decentralized-physical-infrastructure-networks-depin/) paradigm.
 Even more than most serverless solutions, Fluence Lambda lets you do more with less code and without having to worry about the underlying infrastructure.
 Unlike centralized cloud providers, Fluence Lambda lets you select capacity providers, i.e., data centers, a la carte from a [marketplace](http://example.com) allowing you to customize the serverless infrastructure exactly to your applications' performance, SLA and budget needs.
 By virtue of its DePin roots, Fluence Lambda scales at speed at exceptionally low cost without foregoing performance and service level.
 Moreover, Fluence Lambda is supported with a proof system concerning Lambda execution, i.e., Proof of Execution (PoE), and correctness of execution, i.e., Proof of Processing (PoP), that revolutionizes a broad range of audits and, of course, billing.

 ## In A Nutshell